-The ATTC Network Programme is a world-first, UK system of Advanced Therapies Treatment Centres (ATTC) operating within the NHS framework and coordinated by the Cell and Gene Therapy Catapult that will address the unique and complex challenges of bringing pioneering advanced therapy medicinal products (ATMPs) to patients.
+The ATTC network programme is a world-first, UK system of Advanced Therapy Treatment Centres (ATTC) operating within the NHS framework and coordinated by the Cell and Gene Therapy Catapult (CGT Catapult) to address the unique and complex challenges of bringing pioneering advanced therapy medicinal products (ATMPs) to patients.
 The centres include:

 - Innovate Manchester Advanced Therapy Centre Hub (iMATCH),

-- Midlands-Wales Advanced Therapy Treatment Centre (MW-ATTC, comprising Birmingham, Wales and Nottingham) and
+- Midlands-Wales Advanced Therapy Treatment Centre (MW-ATTC, comprising Birmingham, Bristol, Cambridge, Cardiff, Leicester, Nottingham and Swansea) and

-- Northern Alliance Advanced Therapies Treatment Centre (NAATTC, comprising Scotland, Newcastle and Leeds)
+- Northern Alliance Advanced Therapies Treatment Centre (NA-ATTC, comprising Edinburgh Glasgow, Leeds and Newcastle)

-The network is initially supported by the Industrial Challenge Strategy Fund with the aim to develop first-of-a-kind technologies for the manufacture of innovative medicines across areas including blindness, cancer, heart failure, liver disease, neurological conditions and rare paediatric diseases.
+The network is initially supported by the Industrial Challenge Strategy Fund delivered by UK Research and Innovation with the aim to develop first-of-a-kind technologies for the manufacture of innovative medicines across areas including blindness, cancer, heart failure, liver disease, neurological conditions and rare paediatric diseases.

-As a goal of this three year project, the ATTCs will work together with industry partners and the public sector to develop the necessary processes, skilled staff and infrastructure at scale as more treatments move from clinical trial to marketed products.
+As a goal of this three year project, the ATTCs are working together with industry partners and the public sector to develop the necessary processes, skilled staff and infrastructure at scale as more treatments move from clinical trial to marketed products.

-The CGT Catapult will play a central coordination role for the network and provide support to manufacturing, supply chain logistics, regulatory affairs, clinical trial capability, R&D support and upskilling via specialist training and development.
+The CGT Catapult is playing a central coordination role for the network and provide support to manufacturing, supply chain logistics, regulatory affairs, clinical trial capability, R&D support and upskilling via specialist training and development.

 CGT Catapult team